25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 This one’s for those who like their blonde more on the brunette side.
 Rich honey brown is a warm, golden-heavy shade that adds glow without going too light.
 It's ideal if you’re transitioning from dark hair or want something subtle but still dimensional.

 It’s also great for cooler months when icy blondes can feel too stark.
 Pair it with long layers and soft curls to bring out the warm undertones.
-Keep it looking vibrant with a clear toning gloss or color-refresh mask every few washes.
+Stick to the Biolage ColorLast for daily washes and book a clear gloss every 4 to 6 weeks.

 Rich honey brown blend with soft golden reflections.